United States Department of Agriculture: Post-New Deal era

+By the time of the Nixon Administration, secretary Earl Butz pursued policies more favorable to agribusiness and encouraged the cultivation of commodity crops.
+This coincided with a global food shortage which saw American crop prices rise considerably.
+Butz would later resign during the Ford administration on October 4, 1976.
+John A. Knebel would fill his position until the end of Ford's presidency.

+The Jimmy Carter administration would see Robert Bergland assuming the role of secretary.
+He faced difficulties on account of prices lowering from their mid-70s peak, and lobbying from farm groups suich as the American Agriculture Movement for higher subsidies.
+Protestors would occupy Bergland's office due to these demands.
+These issues would be exacerbated on account of 1980's grain embargo against the Soviet Union.

+The 1980s farm crisis would continue into the Reagan administration, and accelerate the acquisition of smallholdings by agribusiness firms.

 Modern times

 On August 27, 2018, the USDA announced it would be providing U.S. farmers with a farm aid package totaling $4.7 billion in direct payments to American farmers.

-On 7 February 2022, the USDA announced the Partnerships for Climate-Smart Commodities, a $1 billion program that will test and verify the benefits of climate-friendly agricultural practices.
+On February 7, 2022, the USDA announced the Partnerships for Climate-Smart Commodities, a $1 billion program that will test and verify the benefits of climate-friendly agricultural practices.

 In October 2022, the USDA announced a $1.3 billion debt relief program for about 36,000 farmers who had fallen behind on loan payments or facing foreclosures.
 The provisions in the Inflation Reduction Act of 2022 set aside $3.1 billion to help such farmers with high-risk operations caused by USDA-backed loans.

 In February 2025, the Trump administration fired multiple probationary employees in the USDA, including multiple researchers in the post-doctoral research fellowship in the Agricultural Research Service, a division dedicated to using science to protect the nation's food supply.
-The USDA said in a statement on February 14, 2025 that it is implementing "an aggressive plan to optimize its workforce by eliminating positions that are no longer necessary."
+The USDA said in a statement on February 14, 2025, that it is implementing "an aggressive plan to optimize its workforce by eliminating positions that are no longer necessary."
 However, a few days later they made another statement stating they had fired people in "several positions supporting" highly pathogenic avian influenza, and was "working to swiftly rectify the situation and rescind" the termination letters given to these people.

 In March 2025, the USDA cut two federal programs that provided about $1 billion in funding to schools and food banks to buy food directly from local farms, ranchers and producers.

+On January 9, 2026, secretary Brooke Rollins announced that effective immediately, the USDA is suspending financial awards to the state of Minnesota and city of Minneapolis, in response to "widespread and systemic fraud associated with federal benefit programs".

-Organization and Component Staff Level
+Organization and component staff level

 USDA's offices and agencies are listed below, with full-time equivalent staff levels according to the estimated FY2023 appropriation, as reported in USDA's FY2024 Congressional Budget Justification.